sallonoroff/sallonoroff.github.io/_posts/2010-03-16-how-to-get-a-refund-on-your-broken-xbox360.md

 Two weeks passed and Microsoft finally responded to my email, with a thoroughly expected &#8220;Sorry, no dice, pal&#8221; (I may be paraphrasing).
 So i was now left with a temperamental XBOX and it seemed the only solutions available to me were 1) carry on using the toothpick treatment to reset the machine every couple of days, 2) send the machine off to Microsoft for repair (£90), or 3) buy a new console (£120-30) and stick my current XBOX hard drive (complete with all my precious saved games and downloads) on that.

-As time drew slowly onwards and the XBOX was needing its fix of overheating more and more frequently, i was starting to accept that option 3 was looking inevitable (3 rather than 2 since i figured i'd be able to sell the peripherals and any bundled games from a brand new console in order to make it &#8220;cost&#8221; less than £90).
+As time drew slowly onwards and the XBOX was needing its fix of overheating more and more frequently, i was starting to accept that option 3 was looking inevitable[^fn-options].
 Then some somber, last-ditch googling struck gold &#8211; I found [this forum thread](http://www.avforums.com/forums/xbox-360-hardware/710053-just-got-my-dead-360-replaced-read.html).
 That short tale of consumer victory[^fn-ourhero] and the &#8220;complaint&#8221; template provided therein inspired me to take action.

 I called _Well-Known Online Retailer_ who had sold me the console, explained the problem and asked them for a refund or replacement in line with the Sales of Goods Act.
 Unsurprisingly, the call centre operative claimed she was unable to assist since the product had been purchased such a long time ago and that i should contact the manufacturer.
 I had, of course, anticipated this and was not put-off.
-I persisted in my claim until she finally said that she would escalate the matter and i would receive an email response &#8220;within 48 hours&#8221;.
+I persisted in my claim until she finally said that she would escalate the matter and i would receive an email response within 48 hours.

 Slightly-more-than-48-hours later i received the promised email which stated: